deepaksharma0801/AI-Outfit-roaster/README.md

   apiService --> webApp
 ```

 The backend is database-first when Postgres is available.
-If Postgres is not running, it gracefully falls back to the in-memory history store so local demos still work.
+If Postgres is not running, it gracefully falls back to the in-memory history store so local demos work

 ## Environment